priemum/node-moviefy-1/README.md

 **- Then simply run npm run nodeMoviefy and the application will start or whatever else works for you, and add the runDev.**

+# Reflection

+  - This wa as project for college
+  - I set out to build a web application that stores movies and movies directors
+  - This project was challenging because I made it from scrath and it was a good learning experience because I learning about REST and his PUT,POST,GET and DELETE
+  - Obstacles that I had was the responsive design
+  - Demo of the website can be found here: https://node-moviefy.herokuapp.com/

 # Main technologies: